How to Shoot the Aurora:

-This is part one of a four part series where I explain what is aurora, what gear you need to capture the aurora, how to shoot it, and how to edit your aurora photos.
+This is part one of a four part series where I explain what gear you need to capture the northern lights, how to shoot it, and how to edit your aurora photos.

 Are you planning a trip to the high latitudes (or super low lats)?
-This guide will give you all the tips, tricks and a step-by-step list of how to shoot the aurora on you’re very own.
+This four part guide series will give you all the tips, tricks and a step-by-step list of how to shoot the aurora on you’re very own.

 It is best to head away from any sort of light pollution.
 That means head far away from cities or roads/highways for optimal viewing.

 A huge mistake I see a lot of tourists coming (or planning to come) to Alaska make is coming the wrong time of year.
-Ehem.
-YOU NEED A DARK NIGHT SKY TO SEE THE AURORA!
+Ehem, YOU NEED A DARK NIGHT SKY TO SEE THE AURORA!
 Sorry, I’m not yelling at you, I’m just trying to make my point loud and clear.
-In areas approaching the Arctic/Antarctic Circles we do not have much or any dark at all in the summer months.
+In areas approaching the Arctic/Antarctic Circles, we do not have much or any dark at all in the summer months.
 On the flip side, in winter months the sun barely rises or may not at all if you are located above the circle.
-September through March are the best time to view in northern latitudes where September through March are best for their southern counterparts.
+September through March are the best time to view the aurora in northern latitudes whereas March to September are best for their southern counterparts.

 You need a solar flare and a clear night sky.
 If cloud cover is forecasted you could have a Kp 9 storm and still never see them because, well, clouds.
-Aside from the clear skies you need a solar flare to blast the Earth’s atmosphere with charged particles.
-When these charged particles hit the upper atmospheric oxygen and nitrogen they give off different colors and are then funneled back towards the poles, because, magnetism.
+Aside from the clear skies, you need a solar flare to blast the Earth’s atmosphere with charged particles.
+When these charged particles hit the upper atmosphere and meet oxygen and nitrogen, they give off different colors and are then funneled back towards the poles, because, magnetism.
 The magnetic field is the reason why they’re are more visible near the poles.
 What is aurora?
 Just lots of gas and space dust.
-Isn’t science fucking awesome?
+Isn’t science f*****g awesome?

 In theory?
 Yes.
-Scientist can and do try to forecast it.
+Scientists can and do try to forecast it.
 But it’s merely a highly educated guess.
 Sometimes they’re accurate other times they’re dead wrong.
-If that evening in late December 2015 had been forecasted to be as high as it turned out to be, we all know my ass would not have been blissfully asleep in bed.
-Use the forecast as a tool, but know you can’t 100% rely on it’s accuracy.
+If that evening in late December 2015 had been forecasted to be as high as it turned out to be, we all know my arse would not have been blissfully asleep in bed.
+Use the forecast as a tool, but know you can’t 100% rely on its accuracy.
 And you thought predicting the weather was hard.

-Okay, you’ve probably seen that click-bait propaganda flitting about the internet saying get out and See the Aurora in ‘fill in the blank year’ Before it Disappears Forever!
-Please, remember that these headlines are complete and utter bullshit.
+Okay, you’ve probably seen that click-bait propaganda flitting about the internet saying get out and see the aurora in ‘fill in the blank year’ before it disappears forever!
+Please remember that these headlines are complete and utter bs.
 No, they are not going to disappear forever.
-Well, unless maybe the sun suddenly explodes, in which case it won’t even matter because we’ll all be dead anyways.
-Anyways, back to the point here- the 11 year cycle.
+Well, unless maybe the sun suddenly explodes, in which case it won’t even matter because we’ll all be dead anyway.
+But back to the point here- the 11 year cycle.
 Ever since Galileo started tracking the sun about 400 years ago, we as humans haven’t stopped.
 In 1843 Samuel Schwabe discovered the solar cycle.
-He had been making observations in the summer of sunspots.
-The sun has a rhythm is what to take from my mini-minimal-history lesson.
-The peak of the 11 year cycle is when the sun is at its solar maximum, meaning that the sunspots are most numerous which indicated the sun is at its most active- This happens about every 11 years.
+The peak of the 11 year cycle is when the sun is at its solar maximum, meaning that the sunspots are most numerous which indicates the sun is at its most active- This happens about every 11 years.
 When the sun is most active is when the chances of you seeing the aurora greatly increases.
-Of course there are variances in this cycle and it is totally possible to see aurora at years in and around the solar minimum.
-Just know that the last ‘maximum’ year was in 2013, and yet we’ve had great storms in 2014, 15, 15 and 17!
+Of course, there are variances in this cycle and it is totally possible to see the aurora at years in and around the solar minimum.
+Just know that the last ‘maximum’ year was in 2013, and yet we’ve had great storms in 2014, 15, 16 and 17!